Checkout requirements and best practices

 - Ensure that any third-party payment options are HTTPS-secure and don’t ask for unnecessary personally identifiable information, such as a credit check information.

 - Ensure that all the products you advertise are available for door-to-door shipping to your targeted countries.
-Collection points or store pickup-only shipping options are only allowed in Sweden and Norway.
+Collection points or store pickup-only shipping options are only allowed in Chile, Sweden and Norway.
 Learn more about shipping

 Provide accurate pricing